dwickizer/DataScienceProjects/3. GettingAndCleaningData/Project/README.md

 ##### 1. Uses descriptive activity names to name the activities in the data set #####

 * It does this by reading in and combining the Activity and Subject ID information from the test and training datasets (described below and in the Code Book).
-Activity IDs are replaced by edited descriptive names.
+Activity IDs are replaced by edited descriptive names using _lapply ()_ and an embedded function using a _switch ()_ statement.
 The resulting character and numeric vectors are combined into a single data frame, called **dataFrame1**, with 2 columns and 10,299 rows.

 ##### 2. Merges the training and the test sets to create one data set. #####